Atom typingΒΆ

 Different FF schemes (or different software) use different atom typing procedures and assign atoms with different atom keys.
 Situations also become more complicated because different FF schemes can also classify atoms differently.

-Atom typing is one of the main reason why it is difficult to interconvert FF models between different FF schemes for a given molecular system, since atom typing does not conform to any standard.
+Atom typing is one of the main reasons why it is difficult to interconvert FF models between different FF schemes for a given molecular system, since atom typing does not conform to any standard.

-To reduce these non-standard barriers, DL_FIELD expresses ATOM_TYPEs in DL_F Notation syntax, which is universal across different FF schemes.
+s in DL_F Notation syntax, which is universal across different FF schemes.
 The Notation ensures smooth data transformation within DL_FIELD when setting up a molecular system with different FF schemes.

-For more information about how DL_F Notation works, please refer to the DL_FIELD Tutorial
+For more information about how DL_F Notation works, please refer to the DL_FIELD Tutorial.